rsdoiel/antenna/planet.md

 date: 2025-05-13, from: Vatican News

-                    <p>Pope Leo XIV has published his first post on the papal social media accounts, which were employed to great effect by his predecessors, Pope Francis and Pope Benedict XVI.</p>
+                    <p>Pope Leo XIV has published his first post on Instagram and X, which were employed to great effect by his predecessors, Pope Francis and Pope Benedict XVI.</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-05/pope-leo-xiv-inherits-papal-social-media-accounts.html">Read all</a></p>
                     <p>&nbsp;</p>